Jinger Duggar, Jeremy Vuolo Slammed For Coffee Habits As They Embrace Hipster Pants Look On Instagram

 In fact, in the picture that this comment was made, Jinger has double cupped her drink so that it is not too hot to carry.

-The 23-year-old Duggar also posted a picture her husband carrying a nonrecyclable coffee cup.
+The 23-year-old Duggar also posted a picture of her husband carrying a nonrecyclable coffee cup.

-Looks like the couple has some ways to go if they were truly to be embraced by the earth-saving hipsters.
+Looks like the couple has some ways to go if they are truly to be embraced by the earth-saving hipsters.

 On the other hand, Jinger and Jeremy are rocking the hipster pants trend.
 Jinger grew up having strict dress codes that forbade pants and masculine or revealing articles of clothing.
-After the wedding though, she has started experimenting with the more trendy looks that includes jeans, shorts, leggings and other types of pants.
+After the wedding though, she has started experimenting with the more trendy looks that include jeans, shorts, leggings, and other types of pants.

 In fact, the 23-year-old Duggar made news when she appeared on her husband’s Instagram account wearing ripped jeans.